0xluckycoder/ecommerce/README.md

     - [x] - create a route to verify emails (jwt decode)
     - [x] - confirm cognito user (adminConfirmSignup)

+- [x] - user login with
+    - [x] - choose (adminInitiateAuth) and retreive tokens

+- [ ] - authorize backend resources with cognito
+    - [ ] - learn how to protect private endpoints
+    - [ ] - learn how to manage access token and refresh token
+    - [ ] - create private test endpoint to retreive backend resources

 - [ ] - rename auth routes properly

 - [ ] - user sign in